 Make a difference in the lives of students at St. Paul's High School and join us in celebrating the example of community leadership provided by this year's honouree.

 The proceeds of the annual Tribute Dinner support the bursary program, an essential aspect of a Jesuit education, ensuring accessibility to all qualified applicants.

 Your support of the annual Tribute Dinner is essential for us to meet our challenge of not turning away any qualified student for financial reasons.

 Please contact Mr. Randy Van de Mosselaer '86, (204) 831-2332, to purchase tickets or to become a sponsor of the 2019 Ignatian Challenge Award Tribute Dinner.

 St. Paul's initiated the Ignatian Challenge Awards in 1994 in order to recognize individuals within our community who embrace the ideals of St. Ignatius Loyola and who reflect the characteristics and qualities inherent in a Jesuit education at St. Paul's High School.
 Award recipients, through their leadership and commitment to service, become examples for our students of a lived faith and philosophy of becoming men and women for others.
-The awards are bestowed annually at the St. Paul's High School Tribute Dinner.
+The award is bestowed annually at the St. Paul's High School Ignatian Challenge Award Tribute Dinner.